 There are two basic ways for food trucks to increase sales: get new business or increase repeat business.
 We probably don’t need to get into the fact that it’s far easier and more cost effective to show existing customers how to consume and enjoy more of what you sell than it is to find new customers for your food truck business.
 You’d rather sell 100 things to 10 people than 100 things to 100 people, right?

-So, as you plan your future mobile food sales strategy, start thinking about how you can get your current customers coming back for more because if you aren’t working to capture customers for life, you are letting money walk away from your truck.
+So, as you plan your future food truck sales strategy, start thinking about how you can get your current customers coming back for more because if you aren’t working to capture customers for life, you are letting money walk away from your truck.
 Don’t sell just once.
-Bring customers back again and again.
+Get customers coming back again and again.

 Most food truck owners agree with this concept; however fewer understand how to follow through with it.
 Some truck owners will offer a buy 10, get one free punch-card incentive, for example.
 This is fine and good, but this strategy usually puts all the pressure on customers.
 They have to work to be rewarded.
 They can’t sit back, eat and enjoy free stuff.
 They have to keep their card on hand and track their purchases.